dimitri-nicolo/calico/v2.0/getting-started/kubernetes/installation/integration.md

 ### Configuring the kubelet

-The kubelet needs to be configured to use the {{site.prodname}} network plugin when starting pods.
+The kubelet needs to be configured to use the {{site.tseeprodname}} network plugin when starting pods.

-The kubelet can be configured to use {{site.prodname}} by starting it with the following options
+The kubelet can be configured to use {{site.tseeprodname}} by starting it with the following options

 - `--network-plugin=cni`
 - `--cni-conf-dir=/etc/cni/net.d`